 We failed in our first iterations to deliver this quality and it fired back by demanding extra iterations and creating a lot of stress in the team.
 We failed to stick to the definition of done because (1) we started to rush features instead of slowing down and building a foundation based on some key features and (2) we had some developers in the team that did not deliver quality by themselves, and even some of the leads acted liked this.
 Btw, I recommend reading the book Momo from Michael Ende for that matter.

 We first had to slow down our product owners.
 It is crucial that product owners concentrate on why all that stuff really matters, get into the creative mode and together with the team find a simple solution.

 Second, we introduced story acceptance meetings during the sprints.
 Product owner and Devs sat together, looked at the story, the automated and manual tests, the code, the documentation, the translations, the performance and made sure it was finished.
 And only then this story was allowed to proceed to our testers.
 After a few sprints, developers and product owners started to interact more frequently and even do some quick review after a first implementation was here.

 - understand what good enough means for your product, make sure the definition of done reflects this.

 - constantly improve the team so that you actually deliver good enough with each story.

-A debt is anything that we need to still do, even though the story is closed.
-This can be a bug, a needed refactoring, a UI clean up, a small function amiss, a automated test not running, and more.
+A debt is anything that we need to still do even though the story is closed.
+This can be a bug, a needed refactoring, a clean up in the user interface, a small function amiss, an automated test not running, and more.

-In our project, because we pushed ourselves forward, we let debt accumulate in the beginning.
-We made a lot of progress that was just an illusion.
-Obviously all those debts cropped up later and we needed some substantial extra hours to get rid of it.
+In the beginning, we let debt accumulate.
+Progress made was more illusion than reality.
+All the debts crept up later and we needed some substantial extra time to get rid of it.
 Ooops.
 There goes the work-life-balance.

 The classic mistake of course.
 I was recently visiting a project where the product owner team just finalized the initial backlog and the developers finished the thirteenth(!) sprint.
 Guess what the developers did …